 1. Safety First

 Before you even touch the battery, taking some safety precautions is critical.
 Wear gloves, goggles, and protective clothing.
 Deep cycle batteries contain sulfuric acid, which can cause burns or other serious injuries.
-Also, make sure you’re working in a well-ventilated area.
+Additionally, confirm that you are working in an area with enough ventilation.

 But if everything looks good externally, move on to the next step.